South Carolina health insurance exchange

-Despite the fact that nearly 20% of the population in South Carolina is uninsured, the state made headlines at the start of the new year thanks to a bill that would have effectively prohibited the implementation of the the ACA in the state.
+But despite the fact that nearly 20% of the population in South Carolina is uninsured, the state made headlines in 2014 thanks to anti-ACA legislation.
+They started with a bill that would have effectively prohibited the implementation of the the ACA in the state.
 The curiously-named South Carolina Freedom of Health Care Protection Act (H3101) would have blocked state employees from participating in the exchange and would have reimbursed residents facing an IRS penalty for not complying with the ACA’s individual mandate.
 The bill passed the SC House last spring, and Governor Nikki Haley supports the legislation.
 However, it failed a second reading in the Senate on March 19.
 Republican lawmakers in SC aren’t giving up on their efforts to nullify the ACA though – Senate Republican Tom Davis introduced an amendment to the bill in early March in an effort to continue to fight against the law in a state that desperately needs the ACA.
+But in early May, the SC Senate voted 23 – 19 to table the amendment.
+Davis believes that Senate Republicans (with a majority) “didn’t deliver“, but uninsured and underinsured South Carolina residents probably see things a little differently.

 South Carolina was quick to accept President Obama’s policy cancellation compromise that allows carriers to extend existing plans that had been scheduled to terminate at the end of the year.
 Carriers have the option of whether or not to move forward with renewing the policies, and by December 3 two SC Blues carriers had opted to do so.
 This gave many people in the existing individual market another alternative to compare with the options available in the exchange.